iterative/cml/README.md

-In the above example, uncommenting the field `container: docker://dvcorg/cml:0-dvc2-base1-gpu` (or `container: docker://ghcr.io/iterative/cml:0-dvc2-base1-gpu`) will make the GitHub Actions runner pull the CML Docker image.
+In the above example, uncommenting the field `container: docker://dvcorg/cml:0-dvc2-base1-gpu` (or `container: docker://ghcr.io/iterative/cml:0-dvc2-base1-gpu`) will make the runner pull the CML Docker image.
 The image already has NodeJS, Python 3, DVC and CML set up on an Ubuntu LTS base with CUDA libraries and [Terraform](https://www.terraform.io) installed for convenience.

 ### CML Functions